mikepenz/release-changelog-builder-action/README.md

 > Defaults for the configuration can be found in the [configuration.ts](https://github.com/mikepenz/release-changelog-builder-action/blob/develop/src/configuration.ts)

 > [!NOTE]
 > It is possible to provide the configuration as file and as json via the yml file.
 The order of config values used: `configurationJson` > `configuration` > `DefaultConfiguration`.

 The configuration is a `JSON` in the following format.
 (The below showcases *example* configurations for all possible options.
-In most scenarios most of the settings will not be needed, and the defaults will be appropiate.)
+In most scenarios most of the settings will not be needed, and the defaults will be appropriate.)

 ```json
 {